iamrequest/disco-queen-dancing-fever/README.md

 You can download the game for free [here, on itch.io]([https://request.itch.io/curse-of-the-pinyaata](https://request.itch.io/disco-queen-dancing-fevr)), or you can check out my other projects at [request.moe](https://request.moe).
 If you're interested, you can read the [postmortem for this project](./postmortem.md).

-A tutorial on how to make your own custom tracks is on its way in about a week.
-Check back soon!
-In the meantime, you can [take a peek to see how I did it myself](./Assets/StreamingAssets/songs).
+If you want to make your own custom songs for this game, check out the [custom song guide](./custom-song-guide.md)!

 # Credits